valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 The fastest way to explore API Logic Server - *with __no install__* - is to follow this guide to create, explore and customize a project using Codespaces.

-!!!
-Caution "Requires Codespaces Beta, or in organization with Codespaces enabled"
-    There are currently restrictions on Codespaces usage.
-It appears these will be [removed in the near future](https://github.com/community/community/discussions/32791){:target="_blank" rel="noopener"}.

 <details markdown>

 <summary>What is API Logic Server</summary>